 -

 Disconnect the mustache from the beard and trim it.
+Joseph says that this style is disconnected, meaning there’s a separation between the mustache and the beard, almost like a goatee.[9]
 Use trimmers to shave the hair connecting the mustache ends to the rest of your facial hair, then line the ends up with the corners of your mouth.
-Next, trim the top and bottom edges of your mustache so they don't go into your nostrils or over your upper lip.[7]
+Next, trim the top and bottom edges of your mustache so they don't go into your nostrils or over your upper lip.[10]

 - Facial hair expert Marlon Rivas says keeping the hair of your mustache neat will give it "a much more groomed appearance."[11]